 The Proper Way to Spot Clean Stains

-There is a right way and a wrong way to clean spots.
+There's the right way and wrong way to clean spots.
 Many people work their way from the outside in; this just makes the stain spread.
+You may follow this checklist to help you get it done in the right and easy way.
 Always work from the interior area of the stain outward, it also helps to lift the stain upward.
 When working on a tough stain, it may take more cleaning solution than anticipated.
 Keep in mind, the more liquid you put on the area, the more it is going to allow the stain to spread.
-Use only a small amount and do your best not to get any of the solution on areas around the stain.
-Only allow solutions to sit between 5 and 10 minutes before scrubbing, blotting or vacuuming.
+Use only a small amount and do your best not to get any of the solutions on areas around the stain.
+Only allow solutions to sit between 5 and 10 minutes before scrubbing, blotting, or vacuuming.

 This post is sponsored by The Steam Team.